-We follow the approach taken by Goyal and Welch (2003) and predict one-year ahead returns with this year's price-dividend ratio.
+We follow the approach taken by Goyal and Welch (2003) and predict one-year ahead returns with the lagged price-dividend ratio.
 The first forecasting regression uses 20 years of data, so that the first forecasted return is the one in 1946.
-For all future years we use expanding windows.
-We compare four different forecasters.
-The first is the current sample mean return implied by the 'naive' random walk model.
+For all future years we use expanding windows and compare four different forecasters.
+The first is the current sample mean return implied by the "naive" random walk model.
 The second is the standard unadjusted dividend-price ratio dp.
-The third and fourth predictors are the dividend-price ratios dp, adjusted for one break in 1991 or two breaks in 1954 and 1994.
+The third and fourth predictors are the dividend-price ratios $\widetilde{dp}$ , adjusted for one break in 1991 or two breaks in 1954 and 1994.
 Panel 1 of Table 3 reports the mean absolute forecast error and the root mean-squared forecasting error.
-Comparing the second to the first row, we find the result of Goyal and Welch (2003): the random walk model has superior out-of-sample properties compared to the standard dividend-price ratio specification.
+Comparing the second to the first row, we confirm the result of Goyal and Welch (2003): The random walk model has superior out-of-sample properties compared to the standard dividend-price ratio specification.
 The latter's prediction errors are almost 1% per year higher.
 However, using the adjusted dividend-price ratios substantially reduces the out-of-sample forecasting error.
-The mean absolute error (MAE) and root mean squared error (RMSE) of the dividend-price ratio adjusted for a single break are lower than those for the random walk model.
-Even more impressively, the out-of-sample forecasting power of the dividend-price ratio adjusted for two breaks is dramatically improved compared to the unadjusted ratio and to the random walk model.
-The RMSE and MAE are reduced by 12-15%compared to the random walk model.
+The mean absolute error (MAE) and root mean cancels in d - p, as shown in Lettau and Ludvigson (2005).